-If you want to learn an natural, easy, inexpensive method for how to make homemade hand soap, look no further!
+If you want an natural, easy, inexpensive diy foaming hand soap recipe, look no further!
 This recipe couldn’t be easier.

 Foaming hand soap has always been my favorite.
 It’s already lathered, and it’s fun to pump out of the soap dispenser.
 But buying it on a regular basis isn’t cheap, not to mention it is usually full of chemicals which are not so great for the skin.

-That’s why I’m so glad I learned how to make homemade hand soap.
+That’s why I’m so glad I learned how to make diy foaming hand soap recipe.
 It’s cheap, takes literally 2 seconds to make, and is totally natural and non-toxic.
 Full brownie points!

 We’ve been using and making this hand soap for about 5 years, and it is very effective and cheap.
 Plus, I never worry about my toddler using too much soap when he goes potty because it is totally non-toxic.

 You only need 3 things to make this hand soap:

 - Empty foaming soap dispenser

 - Essential oils (optional – we like this brand)

 First start with a foaming soap dispenser.
 I usually just reuse an empty bottle, but you can also buy a fancier one online.
 The ones from Bath & Body Works hold up really well and last for years in my experience.